WE > ME: Support Diversity

 By donating to the Office of Minority Affairs & Diversity (OMA&D), you are advancing access, equity and inclusion at the University of Washington.
 Gifts to our scholarships, programs, services, cultural activities and facilities ensure that underrepresented minority, first-generation and low-income students have access to higher education and support to succeed inside and beyond the classroom.

 Be Boundless – For Washington, For the World

 The UW is currently undertaking the most ambitious fundraising campaign in its history.
 As a part of this campaign, OMA&D has identified three fundraising priorities to advance our access and success missions.
 Thank you, donors!

 Our top campaign priorities are:

-wǝɫǝbʔaltxʷ – INTELLECTUAL HOUSE PHASE II – Since opening in March 2015, wǝɫǝbʔaltxʷ – Intellectual House has become a special place on campus that supports the academic pursuits of American Indian and Alaska Native students, faculty and staff, as well as serve as a welcoming space for all communities.
-With Phase I of the facility complete, this fund will help us build Phase II: a student-centered building that will house classrooms, study areas, an Elder’s lounge and Native art space.
+wǝɫǝbʔaltxʷ – INTELLECTUAL HOUSE PHASE II – Since opening in March 2015, wǝɫǝbʔaltxʷ – Intellectual House has become a special place on campus that supports the academic pursuits of American Indian and Alaska Native students, faculty and staff, as well as serves as a welcoming space for all communities.
+With Phase I of the facility complete, this fund will help us build Phase II: a student-centered building that will house meeting rooms, study areas, an Elder’s lounge and Native art space.